There are two ways of seeing everything.

 gist of what the Buddha taught.

-Reality, written by Andy Karr, explains in plain English
+Reality, a new book by Andy Karr,* explains in plain English

 these two ways of seeing, and presents the progression of Buddhist

 teachings and contemplations that help transform confused seeing

 into clear seeing.
 This site is an introduction to the book and